tomjoht/tomjoht.github.io/_posts/2023/04/2023-04-16-create-script-to-auto-create-new-post-jekyll.md

 ## Test it out

 In VS Code, go to **View > Command Palette > Tasks > Run Task**.
 Click **Create Jekyll Post**.
+Alternatively, just run `./post.sh` in your terminal (easier).
 The terminal asks you for the post name input.
 Then if successful, it creates the new post and the Rebrandly short url.
 Check Rebrandly to see if the shortlink was created.

 (BTW, I used Phind.com and ChatGPT for help with this code.)